tdda/tdda/tdda/gentest/examples/r-examples/README.md

     tdda gentest 'Rscript 2-compute-cumulative-percentiles.R' two

-or use Genest's wizard, by just typing:
+or use Gentest's wizard, by just typing:

     tdda gentest